Swizec/nightowls/manuscript/factors-of-flow.md

 However, random rewards keep us hooked and we can't help ourselves but to check, pressing the button like a lab rat desperately trying to get the next nugget of food from the magical big button.

 If a programmer can prevent themselves from straying off into the wild internet only to get lost for an hour, this sort of distraction won't cause much of a problem.
-They will recover in a few minutes.
-Often these types of distractions are just trying to tell us we should take a break anyway.
+In just a few minutes they will be back to coding at full blast.
+These sort of distractions are usually just our brain saying we should take a break anyway.

-[here comes some talk about external distractions]